-Share capital represents the nominal (par) value of shares that have been issued.
+Share capital represents the nominal (par) value of shares that have been issued:

-Share premium includes and premiums received on issue of share capital.
-Any transaction costs associated with the issuing of shares are deducted from share premium, net of any related income tax benefits.
+Share premium includes any premiums received on issue of share capital.
+Any transaction costs associated with the issuing of their projective of from share premium, net of any related income tax benefits.